Ancient archaeological sites, cultural celebrations and afternoons by the water make Athens a great family-friendly vacation spot.

 A family looks out on Lycabettus Mountain from a hill of the Acropolis citadel in Athens

-Pictured in the distance, Lycabettus Mountain offers great views of Athens – and a great way to tire active kids out © Fotokon / Shutterstock
+Lycabettus Mountain offers great views of Athens – and a great way to tire active kids out © Fotokon / Shutterstock

 Walk them up (and tire them out on) Lykavittos Hill

 Panoramic views of the entire city await on a trip to Lykavittos Hill.
 The base begins in the central neighborhoods of Kolonaki and Exarcheia – an easily accessible location from any central accommodation.
 If you’re an active family and want to tire the kids out, trek the full 277 meters (909ft) above sea level to the top.
 Otherwise, trek only up the highest points after taking the cable train.
-At the top, you can point out famous Athenian landmarks like the Acropolis and famous Agora
+At the top, you can point out famous Athenian landmarks like the Acropolis and the famous Agora

 A pair of men wearing traditional garb with stockinged legs, a special kilt, fez hat and pom-pommed shoes each have an arm and a leg raised as they go though the traditional changing of the guard at the tomb of the unknown soldier in Athens